JSVillage/neighborhood_intelligence/README.md

 ## Troubleshooting

-If you're receiving dependency errors you may be running a newer version of node than what is supported.
+~~If you're receiving dependency errors you may be running a newer version of node than what is supported.
 Install [nvm](https://github.com/creationix/nvm) .
 Once installed type "nvm install 0.12.0" and then "nvm use 0.12.0".
-If you are having trouble getting nvm installed, see this issue for help: [https://github.com/creationix/nvm/issues/576](https://github.com/creationix/nvm/issues/576)
+If you are having trouble getting nvm installed, see this issue for help: [https://github.com/creationix/nvm/issues/576](https://github.com/creationix/nvm/issues/576)~~

+Updated package to use current node LTS 4.4.7.
+No longer need to run nvm to get an older version of node